wgod58/member-management/README.md

 $ yarn coverage
 ```

 The coverage report will be generated as the coverage directory.
-The report will be displayed as a webpage and the entry point is `coverage/index.html`.
+The report will be displayed as a webpage and the entry point is `coverage/lcov-report/index.html`.

-### Deployment
+### Deployment CI/CD

-User management deploys using `Docker` and `Google Cloud Build`
+member management deploys using `Google Cloud Build` CICD
+And it deploy to Google Kubernetes Engine automatically.

 - ##### Cloud Build

   - **How do you update your docker image for deployment ?**

-    - A cloud build trigger is set up for user management
+    - A cloud build trigger is set up for repo

-      - when a new branch merged or pushed to develop branch, the `cloudbuild.yaml` script will be executed by Google Cloud Build automatically and a new docker image will be built and save inside `Container Registry`
+      - when develop branch update, the `cloudbuild.yaml` script will be executed by Google Cloud Build automatically and a new docker image will be built and save inside `Container Registry`

       - Once the docker image is updated.
-Cloud Build will execute the remaining commands inside `cloudbuild.yaml` in which the latest docker image will be deployed to Cloud Run as a running docker container.
+Cloud Build will execute the remaining commands inside `cloudbuild.yaml` in which the latest docker image will be deployed to `Google Kubernetes Engine` as a running service.

       - To sum up, developers do not need to worry about deployment.